koynoyno/chinesetab/README.md

 <img src="images/web_store.png" title="Soon...">

-Memorize Chinese words ****every time you open a new tab****
+Make learning Chinese easy — **learn words every time you open a new tab**.

+Chinese Tab is a free browser extension for practicing Chinese.
+It doesn't track you, doesn't show ads and it works fast on any device.

+In fact, **it works faster than the default Chrome new tab**.

-## What are the features?
+## What can I do with Chinese Tab?

-📚 Standard and New HSK (2021) dictionaries
+📚 Prepare for the New HSK 3.0 exam (Standard HSK exam available as well)

-🀄 Simplified and traditional characters
+🀄 Choose between simplified and traditional characters

-🌈 Tone coloring

-📖 Sentence examples on word click
+🌈 Memorizing tones can be tough — turn on tone coloring

+📖 Learn how to use the word with sentence examples

-🎯 Limit of words per day to learn
+🎯 Set the limit of words per day to learn the new level more efficiently...

-🤓 Pinyin and translation can be turned off (hardcore mode)

-🌙 Dark mode support

-## Sounds nice.
-Anything else?
+♾️ ...Or practice the level you know with no limit at all

+🤓 Turn off pinyin and translation for hardcore mode.
+Don't worry, you can always peek the meaning by hovering over the word

+🌙 Turn on dark mode to learn in the evening without straining your eyes

+📴 There's no Wi-Fi around?
+Chinese Tab works offline

-⚡ Opens faster than the default new tab
+⚡ No charger?
+Chinese Tab increases laptop battery life by consuming less power than the default new tab

-💻 Easy on CPU, memory, and battery

-📴 Works offline (except for sentence examples)

-🔒 No tracking

-📛 No ads

-💖 Open source

-🐼 Owo

-## OMG, how much does it cost?

-✨ It's free!
+🐼 Catch the panda and see how many words you have already practiced!

 ## I love this extension!
 Any way I can help?